ycpcs/fys100-fall2018/assign/assign02.md

 Your team needs to have 2 or 3 members.

 Your installation must use the embedded computer and touchscreen to display an animation and produce sound.

+Your installation must be *no larger* than 2' x 2' x 2' in size.

 Your installation must include at least one sensor (in addition to the touchscreen's touch sensor) to sense the physical environment.